 US officials reject Trump claims on toll, defend vaccine rollout

+- In Tennessee, elder citizens, some with walkers, were reported standing along a busy highway while waiting for their vaccinations.

-WASHINGTON: US officials on Sunday rejected Donald Trump’s claim that the national Covid-19 death toll of 350,000 has been exaggerated, but defended the stumbling campaign to vaccinate millions of Americans.
+WASHINGTON: US officials on Sunday rejected Donald Trump's claim that the national Covid-19 death toll of more than 350,000 has been exaggerated, but defended the stumbling campaign to vaccinate millions of Americans.

 In response, top US scientist Anthony Fauci said on ABC that "those are real numbers, real people and real deaths."